peckb1/advent-of-code/README.md

 #### 2023
 * Day 05 The fact that the numbers are "small" meant just starting at 0 and iterating over every location until we found one that matches a seed helps avoid the "forever" brute force solutions
 * Day 14 Rather than trying to make sure you found the right indices for tilting rocks east, west, or south just rotate the mirror and keep tilting north
 * Day 18 Learning about the Minkowski Sum for thick edge convex hull areas

+#### 2024
+* Day 11 The fact that the order of stones didn't actually matter helped to allow us to just keep a list of how many we had.
+* Day 13 Being able to solve the basic with shortest path while needing math for part two is always fun re-learning linear algebra.

 ## Takeaways